-The City must approve the updated CAO.
+The City must approve the updated ordinance for WSMC Chapter 15.28.

-11. Give a brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)